In My Head (Ariana Grande song)

 "In My Head" is a song by American singer Ariana Grande, on her fifth studio album, Thank U, Next (2019).
 The track was written by Grande, Lindel Deon Nelson Jr., and Jameel Roberts alongside its producers Andrew "Pop" Wansel, Nathan "Happy" Perez and NOVA Wav's members Brittany "Chi" Coney and Denisia Andrews.
-It is a trap and R&B song that Grande says talks about "being in love with a version of somebody you've created in your head".
+It is a trap, R&B, and pop song that Grande says talks about "being in love with a version of somebody you've created in your head".
 Critics debated whether the subject of the song was comedian Pete Davidson or rapper Mac Miller, both former partners of Grande, and praised its personal lyrics.
 Following the release of Thank U, Next, it entered the charts in a number of countries including: Australia, Canada, Greece, the United Kingdom, the United States.

 An unannounced music video for "In My Head", directed by Bardia Zeinali, was released on July 9, 2019.
 It was produced by the team at Vogue, who interviewed and featured Grande on the cover of its August 2019 issue.
 The video depicts the singer with her signature style as she dances and performs the track in a bright white room that represents her own mind.
 It received positive reviews from critics, who noted its minimalist style and compared it with clips released in the late 1990s.
 Grande never performed the song live, but the studio version was played as an interlude during her Sweetener World Tour (2019).

 Development

 "In My Head" was finished in twelve hours.
 It was written by Ariana Grande, Andrew "Pop" Wansel, Nathan "Happy" Perez, Lindel Deon Nelson Jr., Jameel Roberts, and NOVA Wav's members Brittany "Chi" Coney and Denisia Andrews.
 Wansel and Perez handled the production and programming and played the keyboards alongside Jproof.
 NOVA Wav co-produced the track, while Joe Gallagher engineered it.
 Grande produced the vocals, and Perez played the guitar.
 Recording took place in three studios: Conway Recording Studios in Los Angeles, California; Entirety Studios in London, England; and Jungle City Studios in New York City.
 Serban Ghenea mixed "In My Head" with assistance from John Hanes at MixStar Studios in Virginia Beach, Virginia.
 Randy Merrill mastered it at Sterling Sound Studios in New York City.

 "In My Head" includes a recorded voicemail by Grande's best friend, Doug Middlebrook, which was added after the track was finished because it suited the lyrics.
 Initially, a quote by Jack Nicholson saying "You seem to have things strangely confused in your mind" in a movie was used, but was later removed for legal reasons.
-Grande explained, "he was a major help to me thru some v difficult moments so i wanted to capture that a lil, give him a musical hug.
+Grande explained, "he was a major help to me thru some very difficult moments so i wanted to capture that a lil, give him a musical hug.
 It's also his favorite song so it fits."